PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 ### Make the protest visible locally

-Stickers, posters, chack stencils, etc.
+Stickers, posters, chalk stencils, etc.
 Make sure people know that the protest is happening.

 ### Reach out to (local) media